-EMT-1

-(Certificate of Training)
+EMT-1 (Certificate of Training)

-Required CoursesUnitsEMT 61 Emergency Medical Technician I6.0
+Required Courses Units EMT 61 Emergency Medical Technician I 6.0

-EMT 61 Emergency Medical Technician9.5 units 166 lecture hours; 27 laboratory hours
+EMT 61 Emergency Medical Technician9.5 units

 The EMT program is a comprehensive curriculum for Emergency Medical Care workers in a pre-hospital environment.
 Practical skills training includes hands-on skills training and interactive simulations for medical emergencies and traumatic injuries.
 This course meets requirements of California Code of Regulations Title 22, the California EMS Authority and National Registry of Emergency Medical Technicians (NREMT).
 Upon successful completion, students are eligible to take the NREMT certifying examination and qualify for a California State EMT certification.
 Students are required to complete 24 additional hours of clinical experience outside of scheduled hours per Title 22.
 A mandatory orientation will be held prior to the start of class.